nghiaho12/shape_game/README.md

 It runs on Linux, Android and the web.

 # Prerequisite
-Install git-lfs eg.
+This repo uses git LFS for the assets.
+Installing it before cloning.
 ```
 sudo apt install git-lfs
 ```

-You should see a shape_game/assets folder with some sound files.

-Install Docker if you want to build for Android or web eg.
+Install Docker if you want to build for Android or web.
 ```
 sudo apt install docker-ce
 ```